MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/index.md

 ---
 # Connection Strings

-Connection strings are widely used in Kusto control commands, in the Kusto API, and occasionally in queries as well.
+Connection strings are widely used in Kusto management commands, in the Kusto API, and occasionally in queries as well.
 Connection strings provide a general means to describe how to locate and interact with resources external to Kusto, such as blobs in the Azure Blob Storage service and Azure SQL Database databases.